jina-ai/docs/chapters/crud.md

 #### Searching

 The next step is retrieving the indexed Documents.
-This can be done with just two lines of code, and will output the top-3 neighbours of of 🐲, which are 🐲🐦🐢  with a score of 0, 1, 1 respectively.
+This can be done with just two lines of code, and will output the top-3 neighbours of 🐲, which are 🐲🐦🐢  with a score of 0, 1, 1 respectively.

 ```python
 with f: